 In the airline industry, many companies provide airline services.
 But star airlines target top executives and business class people with fewer seats and best services.
-Hence its booking price is almost 200% of regular flights and as the business and top-class people want the best services without any worry of pricing hence, they prefer star airlines even with prestige pricing.
+Hence its booking price is almost 200% of regular flights, and as the business and top-class people want the best services without any worry of pricing; therefore, they prefer star airlines even with prestige pricing.

 #2 – Watches

 As there are many brands of watches in the market but people with high class prefer Rolex watch even with its high price as there is quality assurance, and it shows consumer’s financial wealth and the class they belong to.

 #3 – Diamonds

 The diamond industry is also an application of such pricing as diamonds can be afforded by few peoples, and it shows their financial status and class, and they are of superior quality.

 There are many brands of clothes and sports equipment, but Nike is the brand with superior quality with its prestige pricing.
 Hence those who belong to high society class prefer Nike brands instead of other brands.

 In the Automobile industry, there are many cars like Toyota, TATA, Santro, etc. but the car which manufactures with its brand name in limited quantity due to its superior quality and which gives a company its cost advantage is Lexus car.

 #6 – Telecommunication Industry